 As autumn's cooler weather overtakes summer's swelter, there are many reasons to celebrate the season.
 Particularly if you're in Marble Falls, a charming getaway on the shores of the Colorado River surrounded by lakes, spectacular hiking trails, and the breathtaking terrain of the Hill Country.
 While there are many ways to revel in fall's friendly sunshine, the town's craft breweries, nearby wineries, one-of-a-kind restaurants, and unique shops offer other ways to treat your senses.
-Located just a scenic hour's drive west of Austin, Marble Falls is an easy-to-reach destination that feels a world away from the hustle and bustle of the big city.
+Located just a scenic hour's drive west of Austin, and less than two hours from San Antonio, Marble Falls is an easy-to-reach destination that feels a world away from the hustle and bustle of the big city.
 Read on to discover how you can get the most out of the season.

 As a slight breeze caresses your skin, you sit back in your kayak and take in a view of the rolling tree-covered hills that surround Lake Marble Falls.
 While you can have this experience throughout the year, fall is a fantastic time to get out on the lake thanks to daytime temperatures that are often in the low 70’s.
 There are two great ways to do just that, starting with the mobile app Cruze Now.
 Akin to an Uber for boats, you can use the app to charter a boat for the day.
 Let someone else do all the driving as you soak up the autumn sun and enjoy the ride.